Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 |$7.5 Million||Jake Winebaum & Sky Daton||1999|

-There is a huge list of small businesses which rely on Business.com for the advice, services, and tools they need to succeed.
+There is a huge list of small businesses that rely on Business.com for the advice, services, and tools they need to succeed.
 Business.com is the marketplace for SMBs.

-For over half a decade, Business.com exist as the world’s most expensive domain name after the sale for $7.5 million in 1999.
-Years later, RH Donnelley acquired the whole company in $350 to $360 million.
+For over half a decade, Business.com exists as in the list of the world’s most expensive domain names after the sale for $7.5 million in 1999.
+Years later, RH Donnelley acquired the whole company at $350 to $360 million.
 Beating out Dow Jones and the New York Times during the bidding.

 In 2016, Digital Media Company Purch has acquired Business.com, terms were not disclosed.
 The website will continue to operate under its own name.
 (CEO, Greg Mason)